 After acceptance into the program, students will be able to register for Straus' dispute resolution courses.
 Registration can not be done on WaveNet, and must be completed through the cross-registration process.
 Students should submit the cross registration form to their program administrator for approval.
 The program administrator will then forward the cross registration form to the Straus Institute for approval and registration.
 Students can list multiple classes on the cross registration forms, which must be submitted each semester.

-Law school courses double-counting towards your MBA (up to 8 units) will be charged at the MBA tuition rate.
+Law school courses double-counting towards your MBA will be charged at the MBA tuition rate, except the Winter Intensive courses that fall inbetween the Fall and Sping semesters.
 The final course needed to complete the Certificate program will be charged at the law school tuition rate.

 Courses completed through the law school will be graded using the law school's letter system.
 These courses will be noted on your MBA transcript, but will not calculate in your cumulative GPA because of the different grading culture that exists between the two schools.
 Below you will find a copy of the grading section from p.
 17 in Straus Institute's Student Handbook for additional details.